xregistry/spec/core/spec.md

   of the HTTP body (even if empty) are to be used as the entity's document.
 - If the Resource's `hasdocument` model attribute has a value of `false` then the following rules apply:
-  - Any use of the `$meta` suffix MUST be silently ignored.
-Meaning, use of `$meta` has no effect on these types of Resources.
+  - Only the first form (serialization as a JSON Object) MUST be used.
+  - Use of the `$meta` suffix on the request URL is OPTIONAL and has no impact on processing beyond resulting in any URLs in the response being appended with `$meta` if they reference this Resource (or its Versions).
   - Any request that includes the xRegistry HTTP headers MUST generate an error.
   - An update request with an empty HTTP body MUST be interpreted as a request